On some admissible lattices: Abstract

 \section{Abstract}

-This paper explores applications of the so-called \emph{Free- se's technique}, a classical approach to study the congruence variety of a given algebra.
+This paper explores applications of the so-called \emph{Freese's technique}, a classical approach to study the congruence variety of a given algebra.
 We leverage this tool to investigate lattices that are admissible in a given congruence variety.
-In particular, we present a novel characterization of congruence modular varieties, Taylor varieties, and varieties satisfying a non-trivial congruence identity by means of lattice omission.
+In particular, we present characterizations of congruence modular varieties, Taylor varieties, and varieties satisfying a non-trivial congruence identity by means of lattice omission provable using Freese's technique.

 \keywords{Congruence lattices, sublattices, congruence varieties, Freese's technique}